 In the early 20th century, boating along the serene surface of the Lullwater was a favorite pastime of Park visitors, and the Boathouse added to the natural beauty of the Park’s watercourse.
 After undergoing years of much-needed restoration, it reopened in spring 2002 as host to the Prospect Park Audubon Center.
 The Camperdown Elm, made famous by poet Marianne Moore, is also located next to the Boathouse.

 Click here to learn about the history of Boathouse and Audubon Center.

 Kids and young adults 26 and under can earn free recording time at the Audubon Center's recording studio, the Beat Cave, in exchange for volunteering.
 Learm more>

-Groups can visit the Prospect Park Audubon Center or Lefferts Historic House during public hours or by making an appointment.
-Call (718) 287-3400 x 303 for the Audubon Center and (718) 789-2822 x301 for Lefferts Historic House.
+Schools and groups can visit the Prospect Park Audubon Center or Lefferts Historic House during public hours.
+Visits are self-guided and a reservation is required.
+Call (718) 287-3400 x303 for the Audubon Center and (718) 789-2822 x301 for Lefferts Historic House.

 Permits & Rentals

 The Boathouse is available for rental for private events.
 Click here or call (646) 393-9031 x2 for more information.